anatarist/spacehaven-mods/README.md

 - Fruits now require a higher light level and a temperature range of 25C - 40C, which means you can't grow them next to root vegetables.
 - Artificial meat now requires a temperature of 50C - 95C, 4x more CO2, and produces hazard gas when harvested.
 You'll need an area that's isolated from the rest of the ship to grow it.

-NOTE: This mod is a drop-in replacement for the "Greenhouse" example mod included with the mod loader.
+Note: This mod is a drop-in replacement for the "Greenhouse" example mod included with the mod loader.

 #### [Download greenhouse-0.0.1.zip](https://github.com/anatarist/spacehaven-mods/releases/download/v0.0.1/greenhouse-0.0.1.zip)